Who can donate to CRI?

 How do "charity watchdog" organizations rate CRI?

 We consistently earn high marks from charity watchdog organizations, including an A or higher from the American Institute of Philanthropy.
 We are also a proud member of the Better Business Bureau Wise Giving Alliance, the most rigorous evaluator of charity activity with 20 standards of accountability and ethical practice.
+We have 4 out of 4 stars from Charity Navigator, the nation’s largest and most utilized evaluator of charities; an A grade from Charity Watch; and a Gold Participant seal from GuideStar.

 Where can I view CRI's latest financial statements?